 As the only technical national park in New England, and one of the few national parks along the east coast at all, Acadia stands out as the gem that it is.
 And with 3.5 million annual visitors, people are clearly psyched to see this marvelous Maine park, recognized by its craggy coastline, soaring trees, oceanside mountains, islands, and the pastoral town of Bar Harbor.
 Most of said visitors make the trek in the summer and fall, and rightfully so, but for a variety of reasons, the latter is really the optimal time to experience Acadia in all its glory.
-Here are 7 reasons and tips for visiting Acadia in the fall.
+Here are our reasons for why you need to spend part of your fall in Acadia National Park.

 The primary reason why summer and fall are the most popular times to visit Acadia?
 Snow and mud make the park practically impassable in parts.
 In the winter, Acadia is frequently blanketed in snow and ice, and although it’s beautiful, it’s also extremely difficult to navigate, and numerous roads are not open.
 Come spring, in addition to fickle weather with lingering wintry conditions, the melting ice results in muddy trails and a general wetness that pours over the park.
 Once summer arrives and the park has sufficiently thawed and dried, conditions become much more splendid.
 And by the time fall rolls around, it’s downright paradise.

 Largely because of school vacation, the months of July and August are by the far the busiest in Acadia.
 This is the time of year when Mount Desert Island fills up quickly with traffic (both the car and hiker variety), parking lots reach capacity by mid-morning, and lodging becomes increasingly sparse—or inhibitively expensive.
-After Labor Day, although fall is still popular for its own reasons, the park is clearly easier to navigate and visit, and prices at area hotels drop off.
+If you’re visiting Acadia National Park in October, or just any time after Labor Day, the park is clearly easier to navigate and visit, and prices at area hotels drop off.

 Not only are the crowds drastically reduced after Labor Day, but the temperature is ideal for hiking.
 As daytime temps typically linger in the 50s and low 60s, it’s the kind of weather that’s great for light jackets or sweatshirts, or even just a regular shirt if you’re really hiking up a sweat.
 And with more than 120 miles of trails, it’s easy to do so here.
 Added bonus: the summertime omnipresence of mosquitos and black flies is finally over by this point.